vstavrinov/pg_top_query/README.md

 ## Usage.

-Do configure zabbix with key `pg_top.query` and see "latest data" or become postgres user:
+Do configure zabbix with key `pg_top.query` (don't forget restart zabbix_agentd on target server) and see "latest data" or become postgres user:

 `su - postgres`